-Destructive or aggressive behaviour (Level 3 or 4) is considered a serious incident as opposed to a continuation of Level 1/2 behaviour and should be recorded on the Step 4/5 CPOMS Behaviour Incident Form.
-A copy should be electronically assigned to SLT and placed on the pupil's CPOMS file for future reference.
+Destructive or aggressive behaviour (Level 3 or 4) is considered a serious incident as opposed to a continuation of Level 1/2 behaviour and should be recorded on the Step 4/5 Behaviour Incident Form.
+A copy should be given to SLT and given to the office to record on SIMS and file for future reference.